mulargui/bedrock-chat-app/README.md

 - how can i add to lmbda/src/index.js an abstract layer that supports both anthropic and titan models?
 - titan models doesn't support conversations but I can pass the whole history in the prompt. - can you modify the code to include history for titan models only?
 - In chat.js I noticed the message box doesn't scroll when messages are longer than the box. can you add code to automatically scroll to the end of the last message?

+**Second Update on 11/1/24**

+There is a feature in Amazon Q using /dev before your prompt.
+It reviews your full project, creates the changes needed to fullfil your request and generates the changes.
+It tells you which files are changing, you can see the differences and finally approve the changes (or not).
+I tested it with the following prompt and worked well.
+- /dev can you remove the black area at the top of the web app?

+THe free tier only allows 3 uses of this feature, so I kept my remaining uses for the future.

+Afterwards I worked in many small UX changes, most of them CSS.
+It ended up being a little bit messy, which is not uncommon with CSS.
+At some point I felt it was overcomplicated and difficult to change so I rolled back the changes and applied a few of them selectively.
+I ended up with what I wanted with very few CSS changes.
+Amazon Q has a tendency to overcomplicate CSS changes.

+Here are the prompts I used:

+- how can i make the header transparent?
+- how can i make the header smaller and use a smaller font?
+- I noticed when the application starts sometime is not visible the input box and the buttons. can we be sure that they are always visible?
+- with the changes above the bottom border of the message box is not visible
+- still the message box has a minimun size and when the window is smaller it doesnt look good. can we make the message box to have a min height of 1 px?
+- which is the most popular font in react apps?
+- can the app select the font according to the device (ios, android, other)?
+- can we make the header text aligned with the messages box?
+- I made the changes above but the text is not aligned with the message box
+- now the message box has no padding with the header
+- still no padding between the message box and the header
+- I noticed the feedback icons now are not visible
+- now the icons are at the top left inside the message box not the bottom right below the box
+- now they are at the bottom right of the screen not below the message box